 Finally, a personal loan is a type of unsecured term loan that can be an alternative to a credit card.
 Personal loans usually offer lower interest rates than credit cards.
 They offer fixed rates and a predictable monthly payment to pay off the loan within a certain period of time.
 You can use a personal loan for a specific expense, such as a new laptop or appliance purchase, or to consolidate higher interest debt, such as multiple credit card balances.

 5. Plan for retirement

 Not sure how to start saving for retirement?
-Check out these savings tips for people in their 20s and 30s and savings tips for people in their 40s, 50s, and 60s.
+Check out these savings tips for people over 50.

 Let us help you manage your finances!

 Open a new savings account to build your emergency fund, save for a vacation or next year’s holiday season, or whatever your personal savings goal is.
 Not sure which checking, savings, or loan option is right for you?
 Contact us with questions or visit your nearest PCU location in Nanuet, New City, or Orangeburg, NY.